 Adewole “Ade” Adamson, MD, MPP

-Dermatologist, Melanoma and Pigmented Lesion Clinic, Medical Specialties Clinic
+Dermatologist, Melanoma and Pigmented Lesion Clinic, Dermatology Clinic

 Harvard Kennedy School, MPP, Health Policy

-Adamson Adewole, MD is a board-certified dermatologist practicing in the Melanoma and Pigmented Lesion Clinic in UT Health Austin’s Medical Specialties Clinic.
-His primary clinical interest is caring for patients at high risk for melanoma of the skin, such as those with many moles (particularly atypical moles) or a personal and/or family history of melanoma.
+Adewole “Ade” Adamson, MD, MPP, is a board-certified dermatologist in both UT Health Austin’s Melanoma and Pigmented Lesion Clinic and UT Health Austin’s Dermatology Clinic.
+He specializes in caring for patients at high risk for melanoma skin cancer, such as those with many moles (particularly atypical moles) or a personal and/or family history of melanoma.
+Additionally, Dr. Adamson is an assistant professor in the Dell Medical School Department of Internal Medicine (Division of Dermatology).

-Dr. Adamson is a proud graduate of Morehouse College where he received a Bachelor of Science in biology and French.
-He later earned a medical degree with honors at Harvard Medical School as part of the health sciences and technology program with the Massachusetts Institute of Technology.
-While in medical school he spent a year conducting basic science research in immunology at the National Institutes of Health and later earned a Master in Public Policy at Harvard Kennedy School as a Zuckerman fellow in the Center for Public Leadership.
+Dr. Adamson earned his medical degree with honors from Harvard Medical School.
+He completed an internship in internal medicine at Mount Sinai Hospital and a residency in dermatology at The University of Texas Southwestern Medical Center, where he was recognized with awards for his professionalism, leadership, and community service work.
+While in medical school he spent a year conducting basic science research in immunology at the National Institutes of Health and later earned his master’s in public policy from Harvard Kennedy School, where he was a Zuckerman fellow in the Center for Public Leadership.

 - Skin cancer